-- Location according to your own opinion, are you located close to clients, in a convenient location?
-(1 extremely inaccessible 5 very good location and access) (q99) - Price according to your own opinion, are you competitively priced?
-(1 you are very expensive, 5 you are very competitively priced) (q100) - Quality of produce, seed in particular according to your own opinion, do you sell good products, no fake seed (1 very poor quality-often fake, 5 excellent quality) (q101) - Stock according to your own opinion, is seed availability at all time and in the quantities that customers want?
-(1 always out of stock and sells in only large quantities, 5 always has stock and accepts to sell in smaller quantities). (q102) - Reputation according to your own opinion, are others recommending you (1. others think you are a lousy agro-dealer, 5. others think you are an excellent agro-dealer) (q103)
+- Location are you located close to clients, in a convenient location? (q99) - Price are you competitively priced? (q100) - Quality of produce, seed in particular do you sell good products, no fake seed? (q101) - Stock is seed available at all time and in the quantities that customers want? (q102) - Reputation are others recommending you? (q103)

 At the level of the farmer, we will also look at knowledge.
-However, as the intervention aimed at farmers is less about creating new knowledge and more about changing false beliefs, we ask fewer questions, and questions that are more open ended to avoid priming effects.
+However, as the intervention aimed at farmers is less about creating new knowledge and more about changing false beliefs, we ask fewer questions, and questions that are more open ended and are only asked in the endline questionnaire to avoid priming effects.